shahrozekhan/KMPCurrencyConvertor/README.md

 ## Next Target:

-- Add Web Application support.
+- Add Web Application support (70 %).
 - Add Search in From and To Currencies.
 - Add SSO (Single Sign-On) feature using firebase (Save favorite currencies, show trends and graphs)
 - Add Firebase analytics for Crash reports and Analytics.